 I've Long noticed that many (most) of the homes I have seen in New Jersey have very few windows.
-Especially the larger homes.
-It's as though some architect found inspiration in a box with small holes.
-The kind of box you use to transport small rodents home from the pet store.
+Especially the larger houses.
+It's as though some architects found inspiration in a box with small holes—the kind of box you use to transport small rodents home from the pet store.

-I've seen homes where the entire side of the home is paved in vinyl save for one small and forlorn window.
-This is usually the side of the house with a two car garage.
+I've seen homes where the entire side of the home is paved in vinyl save for a tiny and sad window.
+This is usually the side of the house with a two-car garage.
 Why can't garages have windows?
 It's not like people parks cars in garages anymore.
 The garage is a place to store all the stuff that used to be in the basement.
 The windowless basement has been finished and no longer looks good with all that junk.

 So when did the "War on Windows" start?
 Was it around the time Americans stopped decorating rooms with personal items?
 When beige and white became the best colours because you know "resale value".
 Not all cities in the USA are lacking in colour.
 South Carolina, Florida, and California have some very colourful cities.
 Maybe it's a northern USA issue.

-When my wife and I looked to buy our home 15 years ago one of the things we loved was how many windows we had.
+When my wife and I looked to buy our home 15 years ago, one of the things we loved was how many windows we had.
 And how much light they let in.
-If you've followed this blog for more than a moment you'll know that I'm from the West Indies.
+If you've followed this blog for more than a moment, you'll know that I'm from the British West Indies.
 I'm not a fan of winter.
 It's grey and white and beige.
 It's the same colour scheme as the inside (and outside) of the average New Jersey home.

 I prefer the light.
 I prefer warmth.
-I prefer big windows.
+I like the big windows.

 Each Wednesday, The Daily Prompt Photo Challenge provides a theme for creative inspiration.
 Participants take photographs based on their interpretation of the theme and post them on their blog anytime before the following Wednesday.

 I so agree.
 I live in Melbourne, Australia, and some of the apartment blocks going up now in the city area look like prisons.
 Is it to keep noise out, do you think?
 Horrible to look at, anyway.